TheDigitalCatOnline/blog_source/pelican/content/flask-project-setup-tdd-docker-postgres-and-more-part-1.markdown

 app = create_app(os.environ["FLASK_CONFIG"])
 ```

-Here, I decided to read the value of `config_name` from the `FLASK_CONFIG` variable.
-This is not a variable requested by the framework, but I decided to use the `FLASK_` prefix anyway because it is tightly connected with the structure of the Flask application.
+Here, I decided to read the value of `config_name` from the variable `FLASK_CONFIG`.
+This is not a variable requested by the framework, but I decided to use the prefix `FLASK_` anyway because it is tightly connected with the structure of the Flask application.

 At this point we can happily run the Flask development server with